torognes/vsearch/README.md

 make install  # as root or sudo make install
 ```

 **Binary distribution** Starting with version 1.4.0, binary distribution files (.tar.gz) for GNU/Linux on x86-64 and Apple Mac OS X on x86-64 containing pre-compiled binaries as well as the documentation (man and pdf files) will be made available as part of each [release](https://github.com/torognes/vsearch/releases).
 The included executables include support for input files compressed by zlib and bzip2 (with files usually ending in `.gz` or `.bz2`).
-Download the appropriate executable for your system using the following commands if you are using a Linux system (replace x.y.z with the current version):
+Download the appropriate executable for your system using the following commands if you are using a Linux system (replace x.y.z with the version wanted, e.g. 1.10.2):

 ```sh
 wget https://github.com/torognes/vsearch/releases/download/vx.y.z/vsearch-x.y.z-linux-x86_64.tar.gz
 tar xzf vsearch-x.y.z-linux-x86_64.tar.gz
 ```

-Or these commands if you are using a Mac:
+Or these commands if you are using a Mac (replace x.y.z with the version wanted, e.g. 1.10.2):

 ```sh
 wget https://github.com/torognes/vsearch/releases/download/vx.y.z/vsearch-x.y.z-osx-x86_64.tar.gz